cs3org/OCM-API/IETF-RFC.md

   - OPTIONAL sharedSecret (string)
     An optional secret to be used to access the remote web app, for example in the form of a bearer token.
+* Protocol details for `ssh` MAY contain:
+  - OPTIONAL accessType (array of strings) - The type of access being granted to the remote resource.
+If omitted, it defaults to `['remote']`.
+A subset of: - `remote` signals the recipient that the resource is available for remote access, e.g. via sshfs.
+    - `datatx` signals the recipient to transfer the resource from the given URI via scp.
+The recipient MAY delegate a third-party service to execute the data transfer on their behalf.
+  - REQUIRED uri (string)
+    The full address to be used for ssh or scp access, in the form `username@host.fqdn:port/resource/path`, where authentication is
+    expected to take place via public/private key: the Receiving Server MUST reply to such a Share Creation Notification by sending back their public key, for the Sender Server to authorize access to the Resource.

 ## Response